-• If against staff, including supply teachers, volunteers and contractors, staff must refer to the Headteacher immediately.
-If the Headteacher is not available the member of staff must refer to the next senior member of staff.

-• If the allegation is against the Headteacher, the member of staff must refer to the Chair of Governors, the Trust DSL or the Trust HR Manager.
+- In line with the Trust's whistleblowing policy, if against staff, including supply teachers, volunteers and contractors, staff must refer to the Headteacher immediately.
+If the Headteacher is not available the member of staff must refer to the next senior member of staff. - If the allegation is against the Headteacher, the member of staff must refer to the Chair of Governors, the Trust DSL or the Trust's People Services Manager.